Sci-Fi Films of the ’60s

 (In these notes, I usually avoid detail as to the story line, not to spoil it for possible viewers.
 But I had a hard time sorting this one out, due to a complicated plot, and poor translation of poor subtitles, so I’ll include a brief sketch.)

 Signals are received from an alien starship, which (somehow?) crashes on Mars, but first dispatching a pod to Earth, which splashes down in the ocean, and is found to contain the ship’s log-book.

 International discussions ensue, concerning how to proceed.
-Dr. Laughnton provides the foreign voice of doubt and hesitation, and irrational fear.
+Dr. Laughnton plays the foreign voice of doubt, hesitation, and irrational fear.
 The brave Soviets proceed, but the questions he raised reappear…

 Plans to launch a spaceship to Mars are accelerated by means of transporting more “energy” to a Moon base.
 The spaceship arrives at Mars, but is damaged, and requires more energy to leave, so more energy is requisitioned from the Moon.
 (It gets complicated here and I don’t understand it all.)

 On Mars, cosmonauts appear in long outdoor scenes, struggling with a very harsh environment.
 (The outdoor scenes in Alien are strongly derivative from these.)
 Here they discover the crashed alien starship, and one dead alien cosmonaut.
 But…there should be three aliens—where are the others?
 A few of the Mars scenes even look surprisingly like the real planet.